 1. Tainted Money

 A nonprofit can’t turn away money, right?
 After all, any gift helps you get one step closer to your mission.
 But the truth is that not all gifts are created equal.
 It’s a difficult situation when somebody is trying to offer money that may have a conflict of interest.

-For example, you wouldn’t accept money that has been stolen or acquired from selling drugs.
-You also wouldn’t accept money if it were coming from somebody who goes against everything your mission stands for.
-Always consider where the money is coming from and whether there would be a conflict because of your mission.
+For example, you wouldn’t accept money that has been stolen or embezzled.
+You might think twice before accepting money if it were coming from somebody who goes against everything your mission stands for.
+Always consider where the money is coming from and whether there would be a conflict of interest because of your mission.

+Privacy is important.
 Only keep the information that is necessary for your donors.
 Never get more than you need or use it for anything other than what you told donors you’d use it for.
 Be especially mindful of lists that you collect for email marketing pieces and more.
 Make sure the opt-in option is clear and that unsubscribe options are accessible.
 A small number of unsubscribers won’t hurt as much as mistrust from your entire audience.

 4. Appearance of Impropriety

 Sure, it’s not illegal; but that doesn’t make it right.
 There are various activities you’ll need to be aware of that could come across to your constituents as shady even if they aren’t considered illegal.
 For example, AFP lists the example of a fundraiser directly benefiting from a benefactor’s estate gift.
 While not illegal, the sector would look down upon ethical dilemmas like this type of behavior.
 Be wary of certain situations that might be perceived in the wrong way.

 Donors want to know that you’re using the funds for what you said you’d use them for.
 Don’t promise donors one thing and then turn around and use the funds for something else.
 If you must change the usage of your funds, check with the donor first and abide by their wishes.
 Sometimes donors have certain requests for estate gifts following their passing, in which case it’s critical to use the gift appropriately.
 When you do what you say, your supporters will appreciate the honesty and be more likely to continue giving.

 Remember what you learned as a kid—honesty involves telling the whole truth.
 That means leaving out specific details will inevitably blow up in your face (we’ve all been there).
 Tell the whole truth to your staff, donors and constituents, and nothing but the truth.
 Honesty goes a long way.